On the Right Track - Independent Bikepacking Brands at Always Riding

 Big X Top

 We're all familiar with the gravel bike boom by now, and the lustre of speeding off onto the rutted tracks to kick up dust trails on your drop handlebars shows no signs of relenting.
-Based and handmade in the UK, Jordan's one product focus speaks for the demand he's had for it.
-A devilishly simple halfway house between a conventional bikepacking saddle pack and a rather more run of the mill saddlebag, this little fella has enough space to stow your pump, mini-tool, levers, tubes, plus a packable jacket and snack.
+Based in the UK, Based and handmade in the UK, Jordan's one product focus speaks for the demand he's had for The (namely the BIG x TOP Mini Seatpack) is a devilishly simple halfway house between a conventional bikepacking saddle pack and a rather more run of the mill saddlebag, with enough space to stow your pump, mini-tool, levers, tubes, plus a packable jacket and snack.
 Ultra practical and super convenient, it sits neatly and snugly hugging your seat post, making sure that you've got all you need to tackle the more jagged rocks on the road less travelled.

 So, with these cool, small, independent brands hitting our online store, we leave it to you to do the right thing and support the little guy - not because he's little, but because his sewing machine is making some pretty unique and top notch stuff.
 Keep an eye out, and admire our range of bikepacking bags here!